HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean ithr better phrase “ the sound of someone coming down the stairs.”
+I am happy to lean the right phrase “ exchange A with B.

 ★★★★★